MATHCOUNTS COMPETITION SERIES

-Team Round: focuses on problem-solving and collaboration.
+Focuses on problem-solving and collaboration.
 Students have 20 minutes to complete 10 math problems, assuming the use of a calculator.
 Only the 4 students on a school's team can take this round officially.
-National level only for 2020-2021.
-The online practice competitions will have team rounds.

-Countdown Round: focuses on speed and accuracy.
+Focuses on speed and accuracy.
 Students have a maximum of 45 seconds per problem without a calculator.
 This round is optional at the school, chapter and state level.
-National level only for 2020-2021.